(Photo Credit: All Singapore Stuff)

-The key to the MEV's power is that box.
+The key to the MEV's power can be found within that box.
 Lights are aimed at vehicle registration plates to improve visibility for the cameras to scan.
-If you have the rights to park there, then they'll move along, no questions asked.
-If your car is there illegally, then be afraid.
+If you have the rights to park there, they'll move along, no questions asked.
+If your car is parked there illegally, then there's reason for you to be afraid.

-The MEV system alerts the rider, who'll dismount the bike, conduct a second validation check on the vehicle with the usual handheld device, and issue a parking summon on the spot.
+The MEV system alerts the rider, who'll dismount the bike, conduct a second validation check on the vehicle, and issue a parking summon on the spot.

 Where Do They Go?

-They operated solely for HDB parking enforcement- surfaces, basement car parks and MSCPs.
-The routes and frequency are privy to the public, so don't try gaming the system.
-Robocop knows all.
+They operated solely for HDB parking grounds such as open-air, basement and multi-story car parks.
+The routes and frequency are privy to the public, therefore, it's often impossible to predict their movement.

 What's Wrong With Traffic Wardens?

 Simply put, it saves manpower costs and improves productivity.
-With MEV, not as many parking wardens need to be out and about.
-The MEV is able to patrol more car parks than parking wardens are throughout the day, by removing labor-intensive manual scanning and checking.
+With MEVs, the number of patrolling parking wardens will be lessened.
+The MEV is also able to patrol more car parks than parking wardens throughout the day.

 Is There Anything Else They Can Do?

-Although it's primary purpose is to check for non-season parkers found in reserved lots during the restricted hours, the MEV rider is licensed to more than just that.
-If the rider detects any parking infringement, he may just fine you too.
+Although its primary purpose is to check for cars parked in season parking lots, the MEV rider is also licensed to do more than just that.
+If the rider detects any other parking infringement, he may just fine you too.